SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 Is a transition effect in which one video clip (or picture) gradually fades out and is replaced by another image or video clip.

-For example, when transitioning from a full screen share to the presenter on stage, using a cross dissolve makes the edit smoother.
+For example, when transitioning from a full-screen share to the presenter on stage, using a cross dissolve makes the edit smoother.

 ![Figure: Cross dissolution makes the video transition more natural](rules-video-terminologies-cross-dissolve-v4.gif)